lingthio/Flask-User/docs/source/faq.rst

 | - custom password hashes (via custom functions)

 | **Q: What databases does Flask-User support?**
-| A: Any database that SQLAlchemy supports.
+| A: Any database that SQLAlchemy supports (via SqlAlchemyAdapter)
+| and other databases (via custom DBAdapters)

 Flask-User shields itself from database operations through a DBAdapter.
 It ships with a SQLAlchemyAdapter, but the API is very simple, so other adapters